Early Admission Tuition for Kindergarten and SEEK

 Determining a Student’s Readiness for School: Evaluation Process

 Senate Bill 24 (SB 24), enacted during the 2012 Regular Session, amends KRS 158.030 by requiring each local school board to adopt a policy for parents or guardians to petition the board to enroll a child who does not meet the kindergarten age requirement of turning 5 years of age on or before October 1.
-It’s important to note the kindergarten age requirement of turning 5 years of age changes to August 1 in the 2017-2018 school year.
+It’s important to note the kindergarten age requirement of turning 5 years of age changed to August 1 in the 2017-2018 school year.
 The policy must include an evaluation process that will help determine a child’s readiness for school.

 What may the evaluation process include to determine a student’s readiness for school?

-and ensures children who are not age-eligible for kindergarten demonstrate readiness in all developmental domains (e.g., approaches to learning, health and physical well-being, language and communication development, social and emotional development, cognitive and general knowledge).
+The local school board should develop a process that is consistent with Kentucky’s school readiness definition and ensures children who are not age-eligible for kindergarten demonstrate readiness in all developmental domains (e.g., approaches to learning, health and physical well-being, language and communication development, social and emotional development, cognitive and general knowledge).

-- The process should include multiple measures of a child’s readiness for school.
+The process should include multiple measures of a child’s readiness for school.
 Multiple measures and sources are essential to making the best decision and are best practice.
 These measures include, but are not limited to the following:

-- The process may consider the transition points all children experience.
+The process may consider the transition points all children experience.

-- School districts should provide training and professional development to kindergarten teachers on the characteristics and needs of young children with high potential.
+School districts should provide training and professional development to kindergarten teachers on the characteristics and needs of young children with high potential.